 NPR's Ari Shapiro is traveling with the president.

 ARI SHAPIRO, BYLINE: It tells you something about this nuclear summit that at the concluding press conference was not a single question was actually about the summit.

 UNIDENTIFIED MAN #1: Thirty thousand Russian troops on the border...

 UNIDENTIFIED MAN #2: If not Russia, who?

-SHAPIRO: President Obama and Dutch Prime Minister Mark Router took one questions after another about Russia's actions in Ukraine.
+SHAPIRO: President Obama and Dutch Prime Minister Mark Rutte took one questions after another about Russia's actions in Ukraine.
 Obama sounded almost dismissive of President Vladimir Putin, calling Russia a regional power that is threatening some if its immediate neighbors out of weakness.

 PRESIDENT BARACK OBAMA: We have considerable influence on our neighbors.
 We generally don't need to invade them, in order to have a strong cooperative relationship with them.